 It's an impressively straightforward 20-minute replacement for just about any existing multi-point lock, with simple enough instructions and fully adjustable mounting making it a breeze to get screwed on however your holes are currently configured.

-And the hardware itself doesn't just look good, it works really well.
+The hardware itself doesn't just look good, but it works really well.
 In place of the standard euro cylinder lock is a thin, internal latching cylinder, entirely hidden withing the centre of your door so it's impossible to reach from the outside.
 Pull up the handle and the Conexis L1 both engages your multi-point locking mechanism and clicks the cylinder over to its locked mode.
 Unlocking is a case of bringing an NFC tag close to the receiver on the outside of the lock, using Bluetooth through the app, or pressing in and twisting the thumbturn on the inside of the door.

 The Conexis L1 tells you its status via a series of ear-splitting beeps; necessary, we suppose, but they could be a little more pleasant.
 They come in extra-handy when the battery is running low – you can't miss the alert – particularly because there's no way to see the current battery level through Yale's mobile app.